 In June 2016 ex-ARCP Chief Accounting Officer, Lisa McAlister pled guilty to securities fraud and began cooperating with the government.
 Her cooperation led to a June 2017 conviction of ex-ARCP Chief Financial Officer, Brian Block.
 Block was convicted of securities fraud, two counts of filing false SEC reports, two counts of filing false certifications and one count of related conspiracy.

-In re American Realty Capital Properties Inc. Litigation, Case No. 1:15-mc-00040, U.S. District Court for the Southern District of New York
+The case name is: In re American Realty Capital Properties Inc. Litigation, Case No. 1:15-mc-00040, U.S. District Court, Southern District of New York.